ajyoon/bml/README.md

 </script>
 ```

-A prelude section is used to define maps and eval arbitrary
+A prelude section is used to define maps and evaluate arbitrary
 javascript.
-An eval block provides a location to execute arbitrary code
+An evaluate block provides a location to execute arbitrary code
 and define reusable functions. maps link words in the text to other words
 with weights controlling their relative likelihood and may also call functions
-either defined inline or in the evaluate block.
+either defined inline or in the eval block.

 Strings can be escaped with [[double square bracket delimiters.]] and backslashes \\.